George Hotel, Huddersfield: The hotel and Rugby League

-Rugby League Heritage Centre

-The Rugby League Heritage Centre was located in the basement of the George.
-It was the UK’s only rugby league heritage museum.
+The Rugby League Heritage Centre was located in the basement of the George from 2005 until the closure of the hotel in 2013.
+It was the UK's only rugby league heritage museum.
 It was the brainchild of sports presenter Mike Stephenson.

-The Rugby League Heritage centre was opened on 30 August 2005 by former players Billy Boston, Neil Fox and Mick Sullivan.

 Within the centre were displays of memorabilia, including rare jerseys, medals, caps, programmes and photographs.
 There was also footage played on several plasma screens.
-The British Rugby League Hall of Fame is now located in the Heritage Centre.
+The British Rugby League Hall of Fame was also located in the Heritage Centre.

-National Rugby League Museum

-On 24 June 2020 Rugby League Cares announced a partnership with Kirklees Council to establish a National Rugby League Museum in the George Hotel.
+On 24 June 2020, Rugby League Cares announced a partnership with Kirklees Council to establish a National Rugby League Museum in the George Hotel.

-Filmography
+The hotel and popular culture

+In the 1960s and 1970s the artist L. S. Lowry would dine in the restaurant and was known to have drawn on the napkins and given them to the dining room waiting staff.

-In 2019, The George Hotel was 'set alight' by film crew for the new sky programme Cobra, a six part series aired on Sky One in 2020.
+In 2019, the George Hotel was 'set alight' by film crew for COBRA, a six part television series which aired on Sky One in 2020.